Partial MDS Codes with Regeneration: Conclusion

 Several open problems related to the presented results offer interesting opportunities for further research.
-Both, the constructions of locally and globally regenerating PMDS codes require large levels of subpacketization.
+Applying the ideas of the presented constructions to the recently proposed PMDS code constructions of~\cite{cai2020construction,gopi2020improved,martinez2020general} could reduce the required field size.
+Further, the presented constructions of locally and globally MSR PMDS codes require large levels of subpacketization.
 The former rely on Ye-Barg regenerating codes, which are known to be suboptimal in terms of subpacketization.
 However, aside from being optimal in terms of repair bandwidth, they are also row-wise MDS, a property that is essential to the presented constructions.
 A construction that can afford to relax this requirement could improve the required subpacketization by employing different classes of MSR codes as the local MDS codes.
 Additionally, the construction of globally MSR PMDS codes is based on Gabidulin codes and thereby inherently suffers from a large required field size.
-This field size could be lowered by instead employing linearized RS codes to achieve similar gains as shown for locally regenerating PMDS codes in \cref{sec:discussion}.
+This field size could be lowered by instead employing linearized RS codes to achieve similar gains as shown for locally MSR PMDS codes in \cref{sec:discussion}.
 Aside from the improvements of the constructions, lower bounds on the required subpacketization and field size would help evaluate the performance of the presented constructions.
-Finally, for the globally regenerating PMDS codes, it remains an open problem to utilize surviving local redundancy nodes, in particular in the extreme case where $r+1$ nodes in a single local group fail while all other nodes survive.
+Finally, for the globally MSR PMDS codes, it remains an open problem to utilize surviving local redundancy nodes, in particular in the extreme case where $r+1$ nodes in a single local group fail while all other nodes survive.